Salvador Dubois

-Salvador Dubois Leiva (16 August 1935 – 11 July 2015) was a Nicaraguan footballer, who was considered one of the best goalkeepers that played for the Nicaragua national football team and Honduran powerhouse F.C.
-Motagua.
+Joaquín Salvador Dubois Leiva (16 August 1935 – 11 July 2015) was a Nicaraguan professional footballer who played as a goalkeeper.

 Club career

 He started his career at Santa Cecilia and moved abroad to play for Honduran giants F.C.
 Motagua for whom he would play 92 league matches.
 He returned to Nicaragua for a final season at América 5 years later.

 International career

 Dubois represented Nicaragua at the 1975 Pan American Games.

 Managerial career

 Dubois managed Nicaragua and several clubs in Nicaragua at different levels.
 After three years working for the (Nicaraguan FA (FENIFUT)) as Academy supervisor, he also joined Walter Ferretti as goalkeeper coach.